 A theological resource.
 Dr John McDade’s reflection on the ‘The Roots of Catholicism’ (2014 Bonaventure Lecture, University of Durham) is an important resource in offering a 'Healing Catholicism' which we are aiming at.

 Saint Augustine's is a diverse community.
 What makes a church 'Catholic' is the very fact that it brings unity to those arriving from diverse backgrounds.
 The Eucharist we celebrate creates unity while we preserve our distinctive gifts.
-We are very proud that our people found a thriving spiritual home in our parish.
+We are very proud that our African and Caribbean people has found a thriving spiritual home in our parish.
 Our pastoral team and our volunteers pay a special attention to the spiritual and cultural needs of our people with African and Caribbean heritage.

-Based on this recognition, Saint Augustine’s is committed to offer an in-depth spirituality for its members and visitors.
-This is our conviction, that a confident, compassionate, and creative urban mission, following the directions of Capital Vision 2020, requires quality prayer life.
-The sacramental tradition, we believe, is a vital resource for grounding such a dynamic in-depth spirituality.
-That is why, through its distinctive Catholic ethos, Saint Augustine’s consciously draws on the Lectio-Divina tradition.
-Through this, the proclamation of the Word of God and the sacramental spirituality get a healthy balance.
-In administering the needs of the human soul, when the modern psyche is deeply endangered by the forces of our consumerist culture, we deliberately revisit the treasures of the monastic tradition.
-By drawing on the practical wisdom of the Rule of Saint Benedict, we would like to cultivate a spirituality of good stewardship.
-By caring for the beauty of our inner and external environment, we would like to be committed disciples of the Lord.
-Our spiritual practices and other communal activities show this ‘reflected life’.
+Saint Augustine’s is committed to cultivating its spiritual life for its members and visitors.
+A confident, compassionate, and creative urban mission, following the directions of Capital Vision 2020, requires quality prayer life.
+Saint Augustine’s consciously draws on the Lectio-Divina tradition.
+By reflecting on the word of God, sacramental spirituality gets a healthy balance.
+When the modern psyche is endangered by the forces of consumerist culture, we deliberately revisit the treasures of the monastic tradition.
+By drawing on the practical wisdom of the Rules of Saint Benedict and The New Jerusalem Community, we wish to cultivate a spirituality of good stewardship.
+By caring for the beauty of our inner and external environments, we would like to be committed disciples of Jesus.

-We consciously draw on Saint Benedict’s programme of ora et labora (‘pray and labour’), contemplation and action.
-These two aspects are inseparable twins and as such they form a blueprint for our mission.
+We consciously draw on Saint Benedict’s tradition of ora et labora (‘pray and labour’), contemplation and action.
+These two form a blueprint for our mission.
 Saint Augustine’s, as an Anglican Catholic community, is privileged to take up our Lord’s call to become a visible – sacramental - sign of the life of the Kingdom of God.
 Because of our service to the community, our ideal is a vita mixta, a mixed life of contemplation and action.